-Amend the AFM with an AFMS that introduces aircraft operation with unleaded Avgas UL 91.
+Amend the AFM with an AFMS that introducesing the aircraft operation with unleaded Avgas UL 91.

-The pilot-owner may release the aircraft to service after embodiment of this SC, subject to compliance with point M.A.801 or point ML.A.801 of Regulation (EU) No 1321/2014 and in accordance with AMC M.A.801 or AMC1 ML.A.801, as applicable.
+The Ppilot-owner may release the aircraft to service the aircraft after embodiment of this SC, subject to compliance with point M.A.801 or point ML.A.801 of Regulation (EU) No 1321/2014 and in accordance with AMC M.A.801 or AMC1 ML.A.801, as applicable.